Asheville Area Arts Council

 Beattie Foundation & Page and George Bradham Family Foundation

 In August, 2017, LEAF received support from the Beattie Foundation and Bradham Family Foundation to support Easel Rider and U-LEAF Mobile Stage community programming.

 North Carolina Arts Council

 Program Support Grant | In August, 2017, LEAF Downtown and the performance of The Family Stone and many others was supported by the NC Arts Council.
 The grant also supported community arts activities through the Easel Rider at LEAF Downtown.
 This project was supported by the N.C.
 Arts Council, a division of the Department of Natural & Cultural Resources. www.NCArts.org.

 NEA Art Works

 In August 2018, LEAF Community Arts will host a 2-day public music and arts festival titled LEAF Downtown AVL.
 The event will foster community engagement and showcase the diversity and uniqueness of Asheville and Western North Carolina.
 The project will be free to the public and hosted in the heart of downtown Asheville, North Carolina.
 LEAF Downtown will feature three stages, hosting local, regional and national talent, as well as youth and community group performances.
 The public will be encouraged to participate in art activities hosted by professional Teaching Artists, and social justice and community building workshops at the Voices of Asheville tent.

 South Arts Regional Touring Grant

-The South Arts Regional Touring Grant will support Ranky Tanky’s 3-day residency at Erwin Middle and High Schools and their performances at the October LEAF Festival, October 20-23, 2016.
+In October, 2017 The South Arts Regional Touring Grant supported Feufollet’s 3-day residency at Asheville Middle School, and their performances at the October LEAF Festival, October 19-22, 2017.
 This performance and school residency is funded in part by a grant from South Arts in partnership with the National Endowment for the Arts and the North Carolina Arts Council.